wlycdgr/TheSplits/README.md

 # THE SPLITS

 The Splits is a collection of original action game design specifications.

-Links to repos containing reference implementations are provided, andbut it should be straightforward to implement your own versions directly from the specs.
-The specs are released under the MIT License.
-You are welcome to commercialize implementations.
+Windows installers and/or builds of example implementations are provided, as well as links to the source repositories of those implementations.
+Andbut it should be straightforward to implement your own versions directly from the specs, particularly so if you're working on a platform that supports controller input.

+This repo and all the sample implementations are released under the [MIT License](LICENSE).
+You are free to do pretty much whatever you want with the specs and source code.